polkadot-developers/substrate-docs/content/md/en/docs/fundamentals/light-clients-in-substrate-connect.md

 ## Browser extension

-Substrate Connect provides a browser extension for the @substrate/light client node that allows the light client to run inside the extension instead of within the context of every browser tab.
+Substrate Connect provides a browser extension for the @substrate/light client node that allows the Smoldot light client to run inside the extension instead of within the context of every browser tab.
 The extension also allows the light client node to keep synchronizing with the blockchain as long as the browser window stays open.
 You can download the Chrome and Firefox extensions from [Substrate Connect](https://substrate.io/developers/substrate-connect/) or find more information on the [Github repo](https://github.com/paritytech/substrate-connect/tree/main/projects/extension).